electron/electron/docs/api/app.md

 This method can only be called before app is ready.

+### `app.isInApplicationsFolder()` _macOS_

+Returns `Boolean` - Whether the application is currently running from the systems Application folder.
+Use in combination with `app.moveToApplicationsFolder()`

+### `app.moveToApplicationsFolder()` _macOS_

+Returns `Boolean` - Whether the move was successful.
+Please note that if the move was successful your application will be quit and relaunched automatically in it's new location so you should never see a `true` value here as the app will have already quit.

+This method does not have any dialog or confirmation by default, if you want to ask your user if you should make this move then you should use the `dialog` API's.

+**NOTE:** This method throws errors if anything other than the user causes the move to fail.
+For instance if the user cancels the authorization dialog this method returns false.
+If we fail to perform the copy then this method will throw an error.
+The message in the error should be informative and tell you exactly what went wrong

 ### `app.dock.bounce([type])` _macOS_

 * `type` String (optional) - Can be `critical` or `informational`.
 The default is